-On October 12, 2017, QIO entered into a rail transportation and port-facilities access agreement with the Société Ferroviaire et Portuaire de Pointe-Noire, S.E.C for the transportation, unloading, stockpiling and loading of iron ore concentrate from Sept-Iles to Pointe-Noire, Québec.
+On October 12, 2017, QIO entered into a railway and port facilities access agreement with SFPPN for the transportation, unloading, stockpiling and loading of iron ore concentrate from Sept-Iles to Pointe-Noire, Québec.
+In connection with the agreement, QIO made an advance payment of \$5,000,000 which will be recovered as a credit to future costs owing under the agreement.
+QIO has secured an annual 8 million tons capacity with associated storage capacity at Pointe-Noire adjacent to the port of Sept-Îles.